Muni bond Wednesday update: 10-year yield rises

 Continue Reading Below

-BIGGEST MOVER: Two-year bonds.
-Yield increased 11 basis points over the last week to 1.41 percent.
+BIGGEST MOVER: Four-year bonds.
+Yield rose 16 basis points over the last week to 1.72 percent.

-TWO-YEAR: Yield climbed 4 basis points to 1.41 percent.
-The two-year/10-year spread is 92 basis points, down from 99 basis points a week ago.
-The two-year/30-year spread is 143 basis points, down from 150 basis points a week ago.
+TWO-YEAR: Yield rose 2 basis points to 1.50 percent.
+The two-year/10-year spread is 94 basis points, up from 92 basis points a week ago.
+The two-year/30-year spread is 143 basis points, compared with 143 basis points a week ago.

-10-YEAR: Yield climbed 3 basis points to 2.33 percent, compared with 2.32 percent for a 10-year Treasury.
-The gap between 10-year municipal bonds and Treasurys has been narrowing over the last week.
-It was 3 basis points on Nov.
-15. The 10-year/30-year spread for municipal bonds is 52 basis points.
+10-YEAR: Yield climbed 3 basis points to 2.44 percent, compared with 2.37 percent for a 10-year Treasury.
+The gap between 10-year municipal bonds and Treasurys has been widening over the last week.
+It was 1 basis point on Nov.
+22. The 10-year/30-year spread for municipal bonds is 49 basis points.

 Continue Reading Below